 Signs to look for, if you or your child are experiencing swimmer’s ear, is if there is redness or swelling in the area, mild discomfort, drainage and/or pus coming out the ear.

-Fortunately, we have the solution.
-To help heal swimmer’s ear, parents can do the following:
+Fortunately, we have a solution.
+To help heal the swimmer’s ear, parents can do the following: